dwyl/learn-coveralls.io/README.md

 ### What is Code Coverage?

-Code coverage is a measure used to describe the degree to which
-source code is tested by a test suite.
+Code coverage measures how much of your source code is tested.
 A program with high code coverage has been more thoroughly tested and has a *lower chance* of containing software *bugs* than a program with low code coverage.

+#### Read more:

 - Wikipedia article: http://en.wikipedia.org/wiki/Code_coverage
 - What is Code Coverage: http://stackoverflow.com/questions/1158518/what-is-code-coverage
 - StackOverflow Discussion:  <br />
 http://stackoverflow.com/questions/195008/what-is-code-coverage-and-how-do-you-measure-it

+#### Note

+In the absence of other *objective* measures of code quality, projects I have worked on in the past use code coverage as a benchmark for code completeness.

 ### Why is Code Coverage Important?